ZenithGenius/whatsapp-gowa-with-local-ollama-llm/dev_standard.md

-Code & Docs: What “Good” Looks Like
+Code & Docs: What "Good" Looks Like

-I’m not here to pull rank—I’m here to help us move faster.
-If someone can’t skim a module and explain it, we slow down.
+I'm not here to pull rank—I'm here to help us move faster.
+If someone can't skim a module and explain it, we slow down.
 New joiners should be productive within 24 hours.
 "Code should be optimized for the reader, not the writer."

 Baseline

 Readable at a glance.
 Names > comments.
 Small functions > long ones.
 Clear flow > clever tricks.

-Comment the “why,” not the “what.”
-Aim for 1–2 intent comments per file/section.
+Comment the "why," not the "what."
+Aim for 1-2 intent comments per file/section.
 If you need more than ~5, consider splitting or refactoring (truly complex math/algorithms are the exception).

 Document as you go.
 Dependencies, setup steps, and decisions live with the code—not at the end.

 Treat docs like code.
 Short README + how-tos; API docs from docstrings/JSDoc; changelog + meaningful commits; ADRs for major decisions.

 Good vs Bad (quick examples)

-1) Commit messages
+1. Commit messages

 Bad